A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Introduction

 In this paper, we study problem~\eqref{intro_problem} under the aforementioned local KL condition and other mild assumptions (see Assumption~\ref{ass:Lip_Smo_KL} below).
-In particular, we show that the maximal function, defined as $F^*(x) := \max_y \{ f(x, y) - q(y) \}$, is locally H\"{o}lder smooth on the set $\{x : 0 \notin \partial \Psi(x) \}$, where $\Psi(x) := F^*(x) + p(x)$ is the value function of problem~\eqref{intro_problem} (see Theorem~\ref{thm:Phi_smooth}).
+In particular, we show that the maximal function, defined as $F^*(x) := \max_y \{ f(x, y) - q(y) \}$, is locally generalized H\"{o}lder smooth on the set $\{x \in \dom\,p: 0 \notin \partial \Psi(x) \}$, where $\Psi(x) := F^*(x) + p(x)$ is the value function of problem~\eqref{intro_problem} (see Theorem~\ref{thm:Phi_smooth}).
 Leveraging this key property, we develop an inexact proximal gradient method (Algorithm~\ref{algo_implement:whole}) to solve the problem $\min_x \{ F^*(x) + p(x) \}$, which is equivalent to the original minimax problem~\eqref{intro_problem}.
 Specifically, given the current iterate $x^k$, we apply a proximal gradient method (Algorithm~\ref{algo_implement:subsolver}) to approximately solve the subproblem $\max_y \{f(x^k, y) - q(y)\}$, starting from the previous inner iterate $y^{k-1}$, and obtain an approximate solution $y^k$.
-We then perform an inexact proximal gradient step to compute $x^{k+1}$, using $\nabla_x f(x^k, y^k)$ as an approximation of $\nabla F^*(x^k)$, along with a carefully chosen step size.
-We also establish complexity guarantees for the proposed method in computing an approximate stationary point of problem~\eqref{intro_problem}.
+We then perform an inexact proximal gradient step to compute $x^{k+1}$, using $-\nabla_x f(x^k, y^k)$ as the forward direction together with a carefully chosen step size.
+We also establish complexity guarantees for the proposed method for computing an approximate stationary point of problem~\eqref{intro_problem}.

 The main contributions of this paper are summarized below.